jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Mend-State-of-Supply-Chain-Threats.md

 and provide advice on the steps enterprises can take to protect their most critical data.

 Dark Reading Reports

+I

+S
+S
+P
+O
+N
+Y
+S

+RESEARCH

+Dark Reading Reports

-August 2023 9
+August 2023 8

 Table of Contents

 The State of Supply Chain Threats
-Dark Reading Reports

 High Concerns Over Supply
 Chain Risk
-Supply chain security was in the headlines for most of 2022 as well as the first half of 2023 and it became increasingly clear that supply chain risk does not mean the same thing to everyone.
+Supply chain security was in the headlines for most of 2022 — as well as the first half of 2023
+— and it became increasingly clear that “supply chain risk” does not mean the same thing to everyone.
 Supply chain is one item under application security as organizations worry about the security and provenance of software